anastasis-stamatis/Basic-Data-Ops/README.md

 ## Press releases visualization
 A basic visualization to understand the outreach of our press release during two weeks.

+## Social media visualization
+Data visualization for instagram.
+Data was collected via instagram API and then basic visualizations were developed to track the outreach.

 ## Spring campaign analysis
 An analysis of the basic impact and outreach of a national campaign, including number of participants, social media outreach and data for specific groups.